arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 This example demonstrates the following:

-- **Hybrid communication protocol**: Integration of Bluetooth Low Energy for device discovery and configuration with UWB for precise distance measurements
+- **Hybrid communication protocol**: Integration of Bluetooth® Low Energy for device discovery and configuration with UWB for precise distance measurements
 - **Standards compatibility**: Compatible with Apple's Nearby Interaction API and Android UWB implementations
 - **Power-efficient design**: UWB subsystem only activates when a client connects, conserving battery life
 - **Multi-client support**: Can handle connections from multiple smartphones simultaneously